adejam/articles/h_o_f.md

 });
 ```

 In this example, i invoked ```timeFuncRuntime()``` with an anonymous function that counts backwards from 10.
-Anonymous functions can be arguments too!.
+Anonymous functions can be arguments too.